-In this space we talk a lot about weak cell signal.
-So today I decided to discuss what constitutes a strong signal, the kind we all want wherever we go.
+In this article, we’ll discuss what constitutes a strong signal, the kind we all want wherever we go.

 First let’s talk about how we measure the strength of cellular signals – whether inside a home or workspace, in a vehicle or outside in the open.

 Most smartphone owners rely on the signal bars graphic displayed by your phone as the measure of signal strength both inside and outside.
 If a call is dropped or a video begins buffering, how many bars we have is typically the first thing we check.

 In reality, however, those bars have little to do with the actual strength of the cell signal your phone is receiving.
 The number of bars shown on the display varies with the cell carrier, phone manufacturer, or even the way you hold your phone.